 As Roger Wright said, it is partly due to "the weight of history.
 There are also clearly issues about the sort of schooling conductors go through and how family roles have been divided traditionally; role models have been slow to come through."

-The program also includes the world premiere of a work by Anna Clyne.
+The program also included the world premiere of a work by Anna Clyne.
 I think Anna is the real deal and has something important to say.
 I have performed many of her works and have invited her repeatedly to attend the Cabrillo Festival of contemporary music where I have been Music Director for 21 years.

 The challenge I encountered was having to pare down the selections.
 My Last Night of the Proms program could easily have lasted 4 hours, but I think we managed to find a good balance in the end!